Dr. Sebastian Seelmann-Eggebert, an internationally recognized authority on international arbitration, represents companies, individuals, and States.

 Mr. Seelmann-Eggebert represents clients in complex disputes involving national laws of various countries as well as private and public international law.
 He has conducted arbitrations under the rules of all major arbitral institutions, including:

 He also regularly arbitrates under German and Swiss ad hoc rules.
 He has particular insight into the energy, insurance, financial services, media, telecommunications and construction industries.

 Mr. Seelmann-Eggebert also handles high-profile cases before the German courts, including the Federal Constitutional Court.

-He is frequently recognized as a leading arbitration lawyer in legal publications, including: JUVE, Chambers, Handelsblatt, Whos’ Who Legal Arbitration, and The Legal 500.
+He is frequently recognized in both Germany and the UK as a leading arbitration lawyer in legal publications, including: JUVE, Chambers, Handelsblatt, Whos’ Who Legal Arbitration, and The Legal 500.